TheDistractor/TheDistractor.github.io/housemon/rf12input.md

 You can of course use something other than 'printf' to send your data.
 You could use 'echo' but check your use of arguments (``-n``, or ``\c`` at end of string) depending upon platform YMMV and the device you are talking to.
 **NB:** *the* **RF12Input** *requires the terminating newline character* (``\n``)

+Using simple tools like ``'nc'`` combined with scripts in Python, Perl, PHP, Node.js, bash etc allow easy control over your devices.
+I make great use of simple bash scripts and cron to send data to my Jeenodes and compatible devices at predefined times.

 {% endraw %}